 The only way to take charge of your publishing is to host your own site.
 It doesn’t cost a lot to set up and maintain a self-hosted WordPress installation.

 It costs only a few dollars a year for a domain name registration.
-Web hosting is now very affordable.
-A fast and reliable host like Bluehost offers very attractive rates for small publishers.
+Web hosting is now very affordable for small publishers.

 With your site, you can then make the best decisions for your situation.